One or more of the values that you’ve submitted for the GTIN

-- Find the issue under the “Issue” column, then click View samples in the “Affected items” column.
+- Find the issue under the “Issue” column, then click View examples in the “Affected items” column.

-- Filter the downloaded report so that you only see products with:
+- Filter the downloaded report so you only see products with:

 - Search your product data for those products (using the ID), and make sure each product is using an accurate GTIN.
 Here are some reasons the GTIN might not be accurate: